The path to dignity starts at A Place Called Home.

 Front view of "A Place Called Home" building with signage, red brick wall, and accessibility ramp.

-Celebrating 30 Years of Hope and Housing
+Providing 30 Years of Hope and Housing

-Since opening our doors in 1995, we’ve remained deeply committed to our mission: offering safe shelter, essential services, and a pathway to stability for those in need.
+Since opening our doors in 1995, we’ve remained deeply committed to our mission: offering safe shelter, essential services, and a pathway to stability for those experiencing homelessness in the City of Kawartha Lakes and the County of Haliburton.
 What began as a small grassroots effort has grown into a vital community organization—one that thousands have turned to in times of crisis and transition.

 💙 Our Journey, Our Impact